AntonioDaria/github-finder-typescript/README.md

 # GithubFinder Browser

-A simple TypeScript API that returns Github user's favourite language.
+A simple API (TypeScript) that returns Github user's favourite language.

 ## Technologies used